amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Design-Planning-and-Design-Plans/index.md

 All members of delivery teams assigned to the problem, as well as the problem owner are responsible for ensuring that design plans produced are current, accurately maintained and accessible

 #### Triggers
 The delivery team responsible for a problem will need to determine and document when design plans need to be produced, reviewed and updated, and as a consequence, when and how design planning will need to occur.
-This will typically first occur at the beginning of the AMPFlow design zone, and will continue throughout design and implementation.
+This will typically first occur at the beginning of the **AMPFlow design zone**, and will continue throughout the design and implementation zones.
 This will likely be when certain triggers are met, for example when there's a change to the design specification i.e new discovery, new requirements or when the health of the design plan becomes critical (red)

 #### Recommended Approach

-1. Immediately proceeding the discovery zone the Delivery Team and Delivery Lead set out a detailed **design plan** consisting of a design approach and typically including technical requirements, functional requirements, UX, test planning, initial estimates, RACI, RAID log and a DOT (direction of travel) (including resources)
+1. Immediately proceeding the **Discovery Zone** the Delivery Team and Delivery Lead set out a detailed **Design Plan** consisting of design mechanisms and typically including technical requirements, functional requirements, UX, test planning, initial estimates, RACI, RAID log and a DOT (direction of travel) (including resources)
 2. What are the design planning mechanisms (i.e how will design planning events happen, what will the design plans include and look like and how will they be communicated) (need to investigate tooling)
 3. What are the triggers (when will these mechanisms happen)
 4. Who will be: